 Whatever the cause, the process is the same:

-- OCR will send your organization an email notifying you that an audit is impending, and asking for documentation.
-You will have only 10 days to provide the documents, so you may wish to start collecting what you need right away.
+- The OCR will email your organization to notify you that an audit is impending and ask for documentation.
+You only have ten days to provide the documents.

-- The agency may conduct a desk audit, in which someone at your organization answers questions to help the OCR to determine whether it is compliant, or an on-site audit.
-The email notification will tell you which type of audit to expect, introduce the audit team, describe the audit process, and discuss the agency’s expectations.
+- The agency may conduct a desk audit in which someone at your organization answers questions to help the OCR determine whether it is compliant.
+Alternatively, the OCR may perform an on-site audit.
+The email notification will tell you which type of audit to expect, introduce the audit team, describe the audit process, and explain the agency’s expectations.

-- OCR auditors will examine the documents you submit, and develop draft findings, which the agency will share with you.
-It will include your responses to the findings in its HIPAA compliance attestation report.
+- OCR auditors will examine the documents you submitted and develop draft findings.
+The final HIPAA compliance attestation report will include your response to the findings.

-OCR HIPAA audits focus on requirements in Title II of the legislation, which addresses the privacy and security of health-related data.
+The OCR HIPAA audits focus on requirements in Title II of the legislation, which address the privacy and security of health-related data.
 The HIPAA audit protocol in 2021 calls for assessing compliance with Privacy Rule requirements in seven areas:

 - Notice of privacy practices for PHI